top of page

 Jim Robinson moved to Corte Madera in 1997 with his wife Lois and their three sons.
 They live in Madera Gardens and enjoy the natural beauty and unique lifestyle that Corte Madera provides.

-Jim has over 34 years of experience in City Management as City/Town Manager for San Ramon, Corte Madera, and Atherton, California and City Administer for Town and Country, Missouri.
+Jim has over 34 years of experience in City Management as City/Town Manager for San Ramon, Corte Madera, and Atherton, California and City Administrator for Town and Country, Missouri.
 Since retirement, Jim has volunteered as a mentor with the Marin Big Brothers/Big Sisters, served in a variety of volunteer capacities for the LDS church in San Rafael and was a member of the LCM School District Facilities Expansion Committee that recommended a new school at San Clemente.

 Jim has a BA in Political Science and a MPA in Public Administration from BYU and has served as the President of the Marin County City Managers Association.